GenericMappingTools/GMTjl_doc/documentation/general/types.md

     depth::Cint                # Color depth: 24, 8, 1
     hinge::Cdouble             # Z-value at discontinuous color break, or NaN cpt::Array{Float64,2}      # Mx6 matrix with r1 g1 b1 r2 g2 b2 for z1 z2 of each slice
+	categorical::Int           # Is this CPT categorical?
+0 = No, 1 = Yes, 2 = Yes and keys are strings.
     label::Vector{String}      # Labels of a Categorical CPT key::Vector{String}        # Keys of a Categorical CPT model::String              # String with color model rgb, hsv, or cmyk [rgb]